 Participating Employers in an AHP Program are required to complete the Annual Rate and Census Reconciliation form when enrolling and prior to Renewal.
 This provides confirmation that the participating Employers still qualifies under the Benefit Plan Underwriting Regulations.

 The Annual Rate and Census Reconciliation form can be generated by both the HR Manager and the Broker via Manage Documents.
 HR Managers should review and complete the Annual Rate and Census Reconciliation form as well as load the completed form to the Document Center.

 How to download as the Broker

-On the Client Dashboard, click the orange context menu for the Client in question and select Manage Documents.
+On the Client Dashboard, open the orange context menu for the Client in question and select Manage Documents.

-Once on the Manage Documents page, click the Download Census Reconciliation Form button.
+On the Manage Documents page, select Download Census Reconciliation Form.
 The form generates in an Excel file and the you can provide this to the HR Manager to complete.

 How to download as the HR Manager

-From the HR Dashboard, the HR Manager will click the blue Manage Documents button.
+From the HR Dashboard, the HR Manager selects Manage Documents.

-Here, the HR Manager will click the button Download Census Reconciliation Form button.
-The form will generate in an Excel file for the HR Manager to complete.
+Here, the HR Manager selects Download Census Reconciliation Form button.
+The form generates in an Excel file for the HR Manager to complete.
 Once completed, the HR Manager will upload the completed Annual Rate and Census Reconciliation form to the Document Center.

 Sample of the Annual Rate and Census Reconciliation form